goodloop/autoware_auto_mirror/docs/usage/odd-demos/racing-odd-f1tenth-real-car.md

 1. Follow the standard [Autoware installation with ADE](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/installation-ade.html) but stop before executing `ade start --update --enter`.
     - Note when downloading ADE: you need to check the ADE's GitLab release page and `wget` the correct binary for AArch64 than what is listed on the ADE website for X86_64.
-    - Before [this MR](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/merge_requests/1347) is closed, checkout to `f1tenth-devel-jetson`.
+    - Before [this MR](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/merge_requests/1381) is closed, checkout to `f1tenth-release`.
 2. If you have custom LiDAR,
-    1. check the content of `AutowareAuto/.aderc-jetson-f1tenth`.
-You would most likely need to modify some device mounting options when launching the container,
+    1. Check the content of `AutowareAuto/.aderc-jetson-f1tenth`.
+You would most likely need to modify some device mounting options when launching the container;
-    2. check the content of `AutowareAuto/autoware.auto.foxy.repos`.
-Add the URL to the ROS2 driver for your LiDAR (put branch name under `version`), and
+    2. Check the content of `AutowareAuto/autoware.auto.foxy.repos`.
+Add the URL to the ROS2 driver for your LiDAR (put branch name under `version`);
-    3. add your lidar package as a dependency to `AutowareAuto/src/launch/f1tenth_launch/package.xml`.
+    3. Add your lidar package as a dependency to `AutowareAuto/src/launch/f1tenth_launch/package.xml`;
-    4. add your lidar node in `AutowareAuto/src/launch/f1tenth_launch/launch/f1tenth_vehicle_vesc.launch.py`. `LaserScan` topic name should be `scan`, `frame_id` should be `lidar`, and the node namespace should be `lidar`.
+    4. Add your lidar node in `AutowareAuto/src/launch/f1tenth_launch/launch/f1tenth_vehicle_vesc.launch.py`; `LaserScan` topic name should be `scan`, `frame_id` should be `lidar`, and the node namespace should be `lidar`.

 ## Building Autoware on Jetson

-F1Tenth on the Jetson is currently developed under the `f1tenth-devel-jetson` branch of Autoware.Auto.
-These steps are required before [this MR](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/merge_requests/1347) is closed.
+F1Tenth on the Jetson is currently developed under the `f1tenth-release` branch of Autoware.Auto.
+These steps are required before [this MR](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/merge_requests/1381) is closed.

-First, we need a temporary solution for publishing `VehicleKinematicState`: go to `AutowareAuto/autoware.auto.foxy.repos`, change the URL for VESC to `https://github.com/mitsudome-r/vesc`.

-Now build Autoware.

 ```{bash}
 $ cd adehome/AutowareAuto